living-atlases/generator-living-atlas/README.md

 ```bash
 yo living-atlas
 ```
+### Options

-You can use `--debug` to see some debug info.
-And `--replay` to use all the previous responses and regenerate the inventoriesG.
+- You can use `--debug` to see some debug info.
+- And `--replay` to use all the previous responses and regenerate the inventories with some modification.

 ## Screens